-It is that time of year again wherein many countries celebrate Christmas.
+It is that time of year again when many countries celebrate Christmas.

 Often times Muslims may feel indecisive about whether or not to participate and to what extent, especially if there are office parties or they have children in schools.

-Write down what emotion you are experiencing; Sad, left out, lonely, longing for closeness to family, missing a parent of loved one who is deceased, etc. Next, write down what triggered the emotion.
+Write down what emotion you are experiencing: sadness, feeling left out, loneliness, longing for closeness to family, missing a parent of a loved one who is deceased, etc. Next, write down what triggered the emotion.

 Look at your list of emotions, triggers and reasons and think of ways to recreate a situation or activity that may help dissipate this feeling of being down or feeling a bit depressed.